 The same goes for cryptocurrencie, with the exception that they have something to prove, so they typically do better.
 This means that most cryptos that have been around for years are robustly battle tested as a consequence of being under attack by bad actors.
 If you're not convinced, consider this; as I mentioned earlier, some cryptocurrency networks are made up of computers spread out around the world that are constantly double checking transaction histories and account balances.
 If you wanted to corrupt a cryptocurrency network you would have to hack more than half of all the computers connected to the network at the same time in order to do it.
 This is impossible to do if you have a cryptocurrency network like Bitcoin that has millions of computers spread around the world.
 That said, some cryptocurrency networks have fewer computers processing transactions and are therefore more vulnerable to attack.

 The same rule applies to centralized cryptocurrency services like cryptocurrency exchanges which is where most crypto hacks have happened.
-These are much easier and more lucrative to exploit than an individual cryptocurrency wallet which is insanely secure.
+These are much easier and more lucrative to exploit than an individual's cryptocurrency wallet which is insanely secure.
 That's why you should always keep any crypto you plan to hold in your own personal wallet wherever possible.
-Only keep it on an exchange when you're trading or cashing out.
+Only keep it on an exchange when you're trading.
 It’s ok to keep crypto you plan to move or have in trades on an exchange.
 You don’t want to eat it up in fees moving it back and forth.
 There are also suites of services that make learning all of this easier.
 Coinbase, for example, has an entire ecosystem of services that allow a user the opportunity to learn how to use exchanges and both custody, and non-custodial wallets.
 I do need to say, if you use my Coinbase link to sign up, we both get $10 in $BTC when you buy or sell $100 of $BTC after setting up your account.
 Not to mention they will pay you in crypto to learn about crypto.
 Yep, I said free crypto.
 I used my earns to practice trading, I have a blog post coming on that too.